microsoft/ignite-learning-paths/aiml/aiml20/DEMO Custom Vision.md

 Adult content	false

-Adult score	0.00263372553
+Adult score	0.0126242451

 Racy	false

-Racy score	0.00290701375
+Racy score	0.0156497136

-Categories	[ { "name": "abstract_shape", "score": 0.21875 }, { "name": "others_", "score": 0.046875 }, { "name": "outdoor_", "score": 0.03515625 } ]
+Categories	[ { "name": "people_", "score": 0.69140625 } ]

-Faces	[]
+Faces	[ { "age": 37, "gender": "Male", "faceRectangle": { "top": 419, "left": 363, "width": 398, "height": 398 } } ]

-Dominant color background	"Black"
+Dominant color background	"White"

-Dominant color foreground	"Yellow"
+Dominant color foreground	"White"

-Accent Color	#956801
+Accent Color	#90A526
 ```

 (Note, the above analysis may change in the future: the Computer Vision model is
 updated regularly.)

-Note that in the first "Objects" result, one object is detected, and its
+Note that in the first "Objects" result, two objects "headwear" and "person" are
-location in the image is given.
-Its classified as "headwear", but for our
+detected, and their locations in the image is given.
+The object we want to
-application we'd like it classified as "hard hat".
-However "hard hat" is not one
+detect is classified "headwear", but for our application we need a more specific
-of the object types that Computer Vision currently detects.
-(We'll address this
+classification: "hard hat".
+However "hard hat" is not one of the object types
-problem with Custom Vision, later.)
-Also note that a confidence score is given
+that Computer Vision currently detects.
+(We'll address this problem with Custom
-for the object classification.
+Vision, later.)
+Also note that a confidence score is given for each object

-The second "Tags" re
+classification.

-sult gives a list of labels associated with the entire
+The second "Tags" result gives a list of labels associated with the entire
 image.
-The tag with the highest confidence (listed first) is "clothing", which
+The tag with the highest confidence (listed first) is "man", which
 doesn't help us much.
-The third tag, "helmet", is better but still not exactly
+The second tag, "headdress", is not exactly what we are
-what we are looking for.
+looking for either.

 The other responses are also interesting, but we won't focus on them for our
 demo.
 But take a look at what's included:

-* A caption for the photo ("a yellow helmet on a table") in the Description field.
+* A caption for the photo ("a man wearing a helmet") in the Description field.

 * Image features (is it black and white? a line drawing?)

-* Details of any faces detected in the image (none in this case)
+* Details of any faces detected in the image (identified as a 37-year-old male in this case)

 * A score for the content of the image: is it "Adult" or "Racy"?